 The GST is a value-added tax that is levied on most goods and services in India.
 The rate of GST varies depending on the type of good or service.
 For example, the 18% GST on cryptocurrency mining and trading entities is likely to be levied on the services provided by these entities.

-The government is proposing this GST to regulate the cryptocurrency industry and generate revenue from this sector.
+The government wants to introduce this GST to manage the cryptocurrency industry and earn revenue from it.
 The GST remains also expected to help in curbing the use of cryptocurrency for illegal activities.
 The proposal of the GST on cryptocurrency mining and trading entities has stood met with mixed reactions.
 Some people have welcomed the proposal, while others have criticized it.

-Those who have welcomed the proposal argue that it will help to regulate the cryptocurrency industry and to generate revenue from this sector.
+Supporters of the proposal say it will help regulate the cryptocurrency industry and generate revenue from it.
 They also argue that the GST will help to curb the use of cryptocurrency for illegal activities.

-Those who have criticized the proposal argue that it will discourage people from investing in cryptocurrency.
-They also argue that the GST will make cryptocurrency more expensive and less accessible.
+Critics of the proposal say it will stop people from investing in cryptocurrency.
+They also say that the GST will make cryptocurrency pricier and harder to access.
 The government is yet to take a final decision on the proposal of the GST on cryptocurrency mining and trading entities.
 It is expected to make a decision on this matter in the coming months.

 FAQS